April 30 - May 1 - Give Big!

 Montana Association for the Blind, Bozeman Chapter, connects people who have vision loss with helpful equipment, skills, and peers.

 Give Big Gallatin Valley, Registration opens February first.
-Give Big will be on May 1 to May 2.
+Give Big will be on April 30 to May 1.

 Low Vision Center Open House